SpaceXLaunchBot/SpaceXLaunchBot/README.md

 # ToDo

- - Fix embed not sending when > 2000 chars (maybe split into multiple embeds?) (currently just sends link to reddit thread isntead of embed)
+ - Fix embed not sending when > 2000 chars (maybe split into multiple embeds?) (currently just sends link to reddit thread instead of embed)
  - Show in notifications what has changed since the last message, e.g. if just the date has changed or if it is a new launch #
  - Send a notification when a launch is about to happen, maybe with a link to livestream / press kit